 Lake Malawi National Park

-The Lake Malawi National Park has some interesting attributes, including the fact that 4th century Iron Age sites have been found in the area.
-Mammals include baboon, vervet monkey, spotted hyena, leopard and the occasional elephant.
-The varied bird-life includes black eagle, fish eagle and many waders.
-Reptiles include the African python, crocodiles and abundant water monitor lizards, especially on Boadzulu Island.
+4th-century Iron Age sites have been found in the area, while mammals found in the region include baboons, vervet monkeys, spotted hyenas, leopards, and the occasional elephant.
+The varied bird life includes black eagles, fish eagles, and many waders.
+Reptiles include the African python, crocodiles, and abundant water monitor lizards, especially on Boadzulu Island.